AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-53979-js-error-occurs-on-the-homepage.md

 ## Issue

-A [!DNL JavaScript] error occurs on the [!DNL Homepage], if the welcome message contains a single quote.
+A JavaScript error occurs on the homepage if the welcome message contains a single quote.

 <u>Steps to reproduce</u>: